baltazar-jin/baltazar-jin/README.md

 # Hi, I'm Jeinneson 👋
-*I’m ready to help build impactful systems that grow your business.
+*Fast-learning and hardworking, I build practical systems that solve real problems and I’m ready to help build impactful systems that grow your business.
 Let’s collaborate!*

 ---